fossabot/factom-shovel/README.md

 Factom is an ideal platform to store and serve 'pinned' data.

-Paying for entry storage on the Factom Protocol is a price-fixed at $0.001 per-kb.
+Paying for entry storage on the Factom Protocol is price-fixed at $0.001 per-kb.

 Using this basic mechanism to provide permanance and anchoring to IPFS based services extends the reach and utility of the Factom Protocol.